1545 (7th December)

 ‘s sister, Margaret

 at Temple Newsam, Yorkshire.
+He was given the anglicised name Stuart rather than his father’s Scottish Stewart because he was born in England.
 He was styled Lord Darnley, the title by which he is best remembered.

 Henry’s brother, Charles, was born to Matthew Stuart and Margaret Douglas.